weegrom/polaris-icons/CONTRIBUTING-CODING.md

 This guide is made for people who want to contribute code to the repository.
 If you're not comfortable doing that, there's other ways you can help.

+## Code of conduct

+We expect all participants to read our [code of conduct](https://github.com/Shopify/polaris-tokens/blob/master/.github/CODE_OF_CONDUCT.md) to understand which actions are and aren’t tolerated.

 ## Developing

 This package uses [Lerna](https://github.com/lerna/lerna).
 That means you have to install sub-package dependencies before you can start developing: